2018ik/2018ik.github.io/_wiki/2_corinthians_book.markdown

 ### Grace

 The last verse of this book - "the grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit" has the ordering Christ, God (the Father) and the Holy Spirit.
 Unlike the usual Father, Son, Spirit ordering of the Trinity seen in Matthew 28:19, the grace of Christ is mentioned first.
 This is because 2 Corinthians is a book about grace.
+This grace is Christ Himself who is the reality of the good land.

-Paul prayed for the thorn to be removed from his side, but this was never answered according to his prayer.
+Paul prayed for the thorn to be removed from his side, but this was never answered according to his prayer (2 Cor.
+12:8).
 This is because God's grace was sufficient for him.

 ### Aspects of the Spirit